anoopkcn/zenv/README.md

   3. zenv-managed pinned Python
   4. System python3
   5. System python
-  This prority list can be ignored with 'zenv setup <env_name> --python' which will use, pinned python to manage the environement
+  This prority list can be ignored with 'zenv setup <name> --python' which will use, pinned python to manage the environement
 ```